 22) Barley Porridge

-Swap: Steel-cut oats take about half as long to cook.
-Like barley, farro porridge has a similar chew but is a bit sweeter.
+Swap: Steel-cut oats take about a third of the cooking time, and while barley farro porridge has a similar chew, it is slightly sweeter.

 23) Quinoa Breakfast Bowl